-The ECC is an ideal area to evaluate the usefulness of airborne electromagnetic and magnetic geophysical survey techniques due to the wealth of existing surficial and subsurface geological datasets (i.e., geological mapping, lithologs, petrophysical data, field observations, etc.).
+The ECC is an ideal area to evaluate the usefulness of airborne-electromagnetic and -magnetic geophysical survey techniques due to the wealth of existing surficial and subsurface geological datasets (i.e., geological mapping, lithologs, petrophysical data, field observations, etc.).
 These datasets provide users with a means to calibrate and verify airborne geophysical data, analyses and interpretations within the ECC.

-This report describes data collection methods using the Fugro Airborne Surveys' GEOTEM® survey techniques and data processing completed for two study blocks near Three Hills and Cochrane, Alberta.
+This report describes data collection methods using the Fugro Airborne Surveys' GEOTEM[®] survey techniques and data processing completed for a survey block near Drayton Valley, Alberta.